-The University Libraries are mostly situated on the upper campus.
-The library buildings house the Undergraduate Library on Level 3, the Social Sciences and Humanities Library on Level 4, the Physical Sciences Library, on Level 7 and the Law Libary on Level 8.
+The University libraries are mostly situated on the upper campus.
+The main library building (Menzies Library) houses the Undergraduate Library on Level 3, the Social Sciences and Humanities Library on Level 4, the Physical Sciences Library, on Level 7 and the Law Library on Level 8.
 The Biomedical Library is in the western end of the Mathews Building and is closely associated with libraries in the teaching hospitals of the University.